Koh Lanta is one of the most beautiful islands I’ve ever seen and a real paradise for those who look for perfect sandy

 There is also a cute local bar/restaurant nearby where you can get something to eat or a refreshing drink.

 If you are looking for a place to stay you can check out the LaLaanta Hideaway Resort.
 It is located close-by and it also has a private beachfront and some amazing swimming pools.

 3. Klong Jark Beach

 Klong Jark Beach is yet another amazing location in Koh Lanta.

-The beach is long and sandy and quite peaceful most of the time, with a small amount of tourists.
+The beach is long and sandy and quite peaceful most of the time, with a small number of tourists.

 After a relaxing swim in the warm water, you can also play volleyball as a net is available on the Klong Jark Beach.